jesusoviedo/lus-laboris-py/data/README.md

 ## Data

-This folder contains all data used in the project, organized into two main subdirectories:
+This folder contains all data used in the project, organized into three main subdirectories:

 ## Structure